So you’ve decided to offer cross border shipping.

 Quick Cart Abandonment Stats

-To help you understand why addressing cart abandonment is important, UK Web Review compiled these statistics for 2020:
+To help you understand why addressing cart abandonment is important, UK Web Review compiled these statistics for 2024:

-• The number one cause of abandoned carts is additional costs like shipping, fees and taxes
+- The number one cause of abandoned carts is additional costs like shipping, fees, and taxes

-• The number two reason is forced account creation
+- The number two reason is forced account creation

-• 10% of shoppers leave their carts because the available payment methods are unsuitable or not preferred
+- 13% of shoppers leave their carts because the available payment methods are unsuitable or not preferred

 So, what can you do?

-During Checkout
+During Checkout Process

 1. Promote Trust